 Cavendish Legal Group are specialists in enfranchisement and lease extension work.
 We are efficient, professional, and savvy and will know how best to maximise your value while minimising your costs.

-If you’ve got less than 90 years remaining on your lease then you really need to look into extending it.
+If you have less than 90 years remaining on your lease then you really need to look into extending it.
 The shorter your lease, the less your property is worth and the more expensive it becomes to extend it.

 Why should I extend my lease?